 - Before you give your credit card information, take note of the icons that indicate that security software is in place to secure your purchase.

-- Print out and date a copy of all terms, conditions, warranties, item description, company information and confirming e-emails.
+- Print out and date a copy of all terms, conditions, warranties, item descriptions, company information and confirming e-emails.
 Save this information as a record of your purchase.

-- Avoid computer viruses and unwanted access to your information by not accepting email from people you do not know.
+- Avoid computer viruses and unwanted access to your information by not accepting emails from people you do not know.